wagtail/bakerydemo/readme.md

 The demo site will now be accessible at [http://localhost:8000/](http://localhost:8000/) and the Wagtail admin interface at [http://localhost:8000/admin/](http://localhost:8000/admin/).

-Log into the admin with the credentials `admin / changeme`.
+Log into the admin with the credentials `admin / admin`.

 Use `Ctrl+c` to stop the local server.
 To stop the Vagrant environment, run `exit` then `vagrant halt`.